What is the Noblemen Course?

 What is the timeline?

-We have found that Noblemen fits very well into the Spring semester of a school year (and winter quarter for quarter-schools.)
-It is helpful for a ministry leader to determine by Nov 1 if they are going to implement a Noblemen Course so they can begin recruiting in November.
+We’ve found that Noblemen fits very well into the Spring semester of a school year (and winter quarter for quarter-schools.)
+It is helpful for a ministry leader to determine by Nov 1 if they’re going to implement a Noblemen Course so they can begin recruiting in November.
 Here is a basic timeline:

 - November/December: Recruit